rajeevkarn/cmem-docker/README.md

 ## Usage instructions

-You have the possibility to start this orchestration either with Stardog or with Virtuoso as backend.
-Please follow the instructions below:

 1. Run `git clone https://github.com/eccenca/cmem-docker.git && cd cmem-docker`.

-1. Download the eccenca Corporate Memory release artifacts listed in [cmem/README.md](cmem/README.md) into the `cmem` folder.

-1. Download the eccenca Corporate Memory inital data artifacts listed in [data/README.md](data/README.md) into the `data` folder.
+1. Download the eccenca Corporate Memory inital data artifacts zip listed in [data/README.md](data/README.md) into the `data/backups` folder.

-1. Now you have to choose if you want to run Stardog or Virtuoso as backend:

-    1. If you want to use Stardog, execute the steps described [here](#stardog-specific-instructions).

-    1. If you want to use virtuoso, execute the steps described [here](#virtuoso-specific-instructions).
+1. Login your Docker client to the eccenca Docker registry with your eccenca account:

+    ```bash
+    $ docker login -u USERNAME https://docker-registry.eccenca.com
+    ```

+1. Stardog is commercially licensed software.
+You need to obtain a license, and then place it into the `conf/stardog` folder.

+1. Execute the following command in order to pull the Docker images and start the orchestration:

+    ```bash
+    # starts the orchestration and imports the demo data backup
+    $ make clean pull start
+    ```

 1. Open [http://docker.local:8080](http://docker.local:8080) in your browser.